 When estimating the hazard rates for the time spent in domestic care (in years), we again use the model with maximum duration for stock-sampled data that accounts for varying entry.
 Women often stay at home for a long period.
 Thus the domestic care duration can easily be of 20 years.
 This implies that many women do not participate in the labor market until their retirement age.
 The upper bound on the duration therefore has an important impact on the estimation results.
 The participation rate of women in the Netherlands increased only recently.
 In the late 70s less than 20% of the women were participating in the labor market.
 This implies an overrepresentation of women who began their domestic care in the 70s or earlier.
-We adjust for this overrepresentation by assuming that the national inflow in domestic care in the past is proportional to the number of non-participating women 20 years of age.
-We also assume that this inflow is proportional to the observed characteristics of the women.
+We adjust for this overrepresentation by assuming that the national inflow in domestic care in the past is proportional to the number of non-participating women 20 years of age.11 We also assume that this inflow is proportional to the observed characteristics of the women.

-We estimate a proportional hazards model with a piecewise constant baseline hazard on five intervals: 0 till 10 years; 10 till 15 years; 15 till 20 years; 20 till 25 years and 25 years and beyond.
-The estimation results are given in Table 7 in Appendix B. Again, the parameters estimates differ among the ethnic groups.
-We estimate the implied survival rate for the reference female, that is a single female, aged 45, with no employment experience, with primary education, with no children under 12 years of age living at home.
+We estimate a proportional hazards model with a piecewise constant baseline hazard on four intervals: 0 till 10 years; 10 till 15 years; 15 till 20 years and 20 years and beyond.12 The estimation results are given in Table 7 in Appendix B. Again, the parameters estimates differ among the ethnic groups.
+We estimate the implied survival rate for the reference female, that is a single female, aged 40, with basic or no education, less than 75% labor market experience, with no children under 12 years of age living at home.
 This baseline survival function (taking the changing age into account) is depicted for each ethnic group in Figure 2.
-A Dutch native (reference) female in domestic care has the slowest outflow till age 60, from age 60 an Antillean female has the slowest outflow, while a Moroccan female has the fastest.
-Note the drop to zero in the baseline survival functions after 20 years in domestic care, when the retirement age of 65 is reached.
+A Dutch native (reference) female in domestic care has the slowest outflow into employment, while an Antillean female has the fastest.